Women in Trinidad and Tobago: Notable women of Trinidad and Tobago

 Paula Mae-Weekes became Trinidad and Tobago's first female president in 2018.
 She served one term as President from 19 March 2018 – 20 March 2023.
 She was called to the Bar in 1982 and in 1996 became the fifth female judge in the High Court.
 In 2017 she was sworn in as a justice of appeal in the Turks and Caicos Islands where she serve until her resignation to take up the post of President.

 Audrey Layne Jeffers CM, OBE (12 February 1898 – 24 June 1968) was a Trinidadian social worker and the first female member of the Legislative Council of Trinidad and Tobago.
 The Audrey Jeffers highway, which runs from Downtown Port of Spain to Cocorite, is named in her honour.
 She died on June 24, 1968.

-Eugenia Theodosia Pierre also called Jean Pierre, was a sportswoman and Parliamentarian.
-The Jean Pierre Complex, which is named in her honour, is a venue used by many sporting disciplines such as basketball, Netball League, boxing and others.
-Jean Pierre in 1974 was awarded the Trinidad and Tobago Humming Bird Medal (Gold) for Sport and in 1979 received the Trinity Cross, the nation’s highest award, and the Chaconia Medal (Gold) for Sport.
-Ms. Pierre was a Cabinet Minister and Member of Parliament between 1991 and 1995.
-She died in 2002.
+Jean Pierre (26 March 1944 – 2 December 2002), was a former Trinidad and Tobago netball international and politician.
+Between 1963 and 1979, she represented Trinidad and Tobago at five World Netball Championships.
+She captained Trinidad and Tobago at the 1975 World Netball Championships.
+In 1979 she was a member of the Trinidad and Tobago team that shared the gold medal with Australia and New Zealand.
+She was subsequently awarded the Hummingbird Medal, Trinity Cross and Chaconia Medals.
+Between 1991 and 1995, she served in the House of Representatives and served as Trinidad and Tobago's Minister of Sport and Youth Affairs.

 Janelle Penny Commissiong, TC born in 1953, was the first woman of African descent and the first woman from Trinidad and Tobago to win the Miss Universe competition, which was held in 1977.
 She was awarded the Trinity Cross, the nation’s highest award in 1977 and on September 22, 2017, a street in Port of Spain, the capital of Trinidad and Tobago was renamed in her honour called Queen Janelle Commissiong Street.